bradjc/bradjc-www/class/cs4501-s23/index.md

   signaling and modulation.
 - ECE 4501 (Low Power Wireless Transceivers for IoT): Focuses more on radio hardware, as well as emerging techniques and research.
+- CS/ECE 4457 (Computer Networking): Focuses on the layered network stack and protocols used in the internet.